debottamKundu/ibl-partial-info-decomp/README.md

 │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── models             <- Trained and serialized models, model predictions, or model summaries (not uploaded) │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+├── notebooks          <- Jupyter notebooks. (not uploaded) │
-│                         `1.0-jqp-initial-data-exploration`.
-│
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         ibl_info and configuration for tools like black